 The importance of product and brand recognition has increased in numerous product fields.
 While competitive products have converged, in terms of technical performance, symbolic product functions have become increasingly emphasized.
-Consequently, this calls for the creation of strategically proper “design language” for the brand products that are the ultimate manifestations of the brand identity [researchgate].
+Consequently, this calls for the creation of strategically proper “design language” for the brand products that are the ultimate manifestations of the brand identity.

-In addition, social media monitoring tools play a vital role, towards creating a strong brand identity, by enabling to track brand mentions and analyzing the competition of the market.
+In addition, social media monitoring tools play a vital role, in creating a strong brand identity, by enabling to track brand mentions and analyzing the competition of the market.
 By exploiting a social media monitoring tool, critical market research can be conducted, identifying top opportunities to build a well-known brand name [Hongwei, Li & Harris, 2012].
 Most importantly, it is possible to exploit effective social media monitoring strategies, towards building a stronger and more unified brand identity.